alexfederlin/jukebox/README.md

 Add to that maybe 100 hours of research, design, building, programming...
 But the learning experience was priceless :-)

 ## Hardware
+Putting together the hardware components was a combination of woodwor and electronics.
+With this you have to choose the order of what you're doing wisely.
+Else you end up with a lot of wood shavings on your electronics parts...
 ### Box
+A basic wooden box from the hardware store (Bauhaus).
+In each corner I glued some 1x2cm wooden slates.
+These were cut to length so that the 7mm plywood front ended up flush with the rim of the box.
+On the sides of the box are holes, so you can carry it (if you use it as an actual storage box.
+They're handy for ventilation, but you'll want to cover them to keep out sticky things and pokey fingers.
+I cut up a beat up steel mesh waste paper basket from Ikea and upcycled the mesh for this purpose.
+I used a staple gun to fix it to the inside of the box.

+#### Front Panel
+I had the plywood for the front cut to size in the hardware store.
+If you have a circular saw, you can probably do it yourself, but with a jigsaw - forget it.
+The front I set into the box and is screwed into the slats in the corners.
+Before you do that, all the components have to be fixed to it of course.
+The layout of the front panel you can find as a draw.io sketch in the Documentation folder of this repo.
+The front panel holds the speakers, amp, display, 3 arcade buttons (forward, back, play/pause), a rotary encoder (volume), the RFID reader along with its Antenna and of course the Arduino.
+Having all these components together on the front panel has the advantage that there are only 4 cables connecting the front panel and the back plane:
+- USB cable (Arduino - Raspi)
+- Audio cable (Amp - Raspi)
+- Power for the Amp (throught the Relais)

 ### Power
 ### Arduino

 ## Software
 ### Overview
+#### General Architecture
 #### Arduino Sketch
 #### Arduino Gateway
 #### Playlist mapper
+### Arduino specifics

+## Deployment
+### Ansible Playbooks

+## Operations

+## Provisioning